Spring 2025 Curriculum Committee Meeting Times and Location:

 • Industry licensure or regulatory compliance

-• Requests for existing, approved courses to be considered for CSU or IGETC General Education as well as UC transferability; Please communicate this with the Articulation Officer and the Curriculum Chair.
+• Requests for existing, approved courses to be considered for CalGETC General Education as well as UC transferability; Please communicate this with the Articulation Officer and the Curriculum Chair.

 • Scheduled Review courses launch due date (courses are to be revised and launched in Curriqunet META)